htmlburger/wpemerge-plugin/README.md

   WP Emerge does __not__ take over WordPress' routing - it actively works with it.
 The only exception to this are hardcoded URLs explicitly added by a user.
 - Reinventing WordPress APIs using object-oriented interfaces.

   WP Emerge does not provide alternative APIs for registering post types, taxonomies or the like for little added benefit.
-Instead, it provides logical and handy places for developers to use said APIs.
+Instead, it provides logical and handy places for developers to use core APIs.
 - Using a third party engine by default.

   WP Emerge uses PHP by default in the same way WordPress does but with added features.
 Using a third party engine is entirely optional and requires installing an extension.
 - Include most of Laravel or another framework.

   WP Emerge is lean and tuned for WordPress.
-While inspired by Laravel, it does not come with any `illuminate/*` package.
+While inspired by Laravel, it does not come with any `illuminate/*` packages.
 There are only 2 third party production dependencies:
-  - `pimple/pimple` - The one-file PHP service container.
+  - `pimple/pimple` - The single-file PHP service container.
   - `guzzlehttp/psr7` - A PSR-7 Request and ServerRequest implementation.

 ## Requirements